A topic from the subject of Biochemistry in Chemistry.

 Key Points

-• Hormones can have a variety of effects on target cells, including stimulating growth, regulating metabolism, controlling reproduction, and maintaining homeostasis.
+• Hormones regulate a vast array of physiological processes, including growth, metabolism, reproduction, and homeostasis.

 Further Reading